parthian-sterlet/sitega/README.md

 ## Integration of modules
 ![scheme](https://github.com/parthian-sterlet/sitega/blob/master/examples/scheme_github_sitega2.jpg)

-Pairs of modules **Estimate accuracy for a model** and **Train a model** modules must run with [parameter file](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) which previously computed by **Preparation** module.
+Pairs of modules **Estimate accuracy for a model** and **Train a model** modules must run with file of [Model's parameters](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) which previously computed by **Preparation** module.
 See examples scripts for [only training a model](https://github.com/parthian-sterlet/sitega/blob/master/scripts/train) and [bootstrap test](https://github.com/parthian-sterlet/sitega/blob/master/scripts/bootstrap)

 Modules **Set threshold for a model** and **Scan test seauences with a model** require [sitega model file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) which should be previosly computed by **Train a model** module